-Continue to implement and maintain requirements to wash hands after touching one's face covering, or after coughing or sneezing on a tissue.
+Implement and maintain requirements to wash hands after touching one's face covering, or after coughing or sneezing on a tissue.

-The same applies to additional practices, such as wearing a cloth face covering that covers both nose and mouth, changing layouts to ensure employees and customers remain at least 6 feet apart, or limiting seating capacity to allow for proper social distancing where required.
+The same applies to additional practices, such as wearing a cloth face covering that covers both nose and mouth, changing layouts to ensure employees and customers remain at least 6 feet apart, or limiting seating capacity to allow for proper social distancing.
 These measures should be observed and managed as diligently as any food safety practice.

-Our latest document builds on our original guidance and reflects the most recent data from the CDC, FDA, EPA, OSHA and ASHRAE specifically related to operating your restaurant and interacting with diners and staff.
+Our latest document builds on our original guidance and reflects the most recent data from the Centers for Disease Control and Prevention, FDA, and the Occupational Safety and Health Administration specifically related to interacting with diners.

-The National Restaurant Association wishes to provide both restaurant operators and diners information about what to expect as the industry returns to on-premises dining and increased dining capacities.
+The National Restaurant Association wishes to provide both restaurant operators and diners information about what to expect as the industry returns to on-premises dining.

-These recommendations are intended to complement existing state and local regulations concerning cleaning and sanitation, personal hygiene, social distancing, and health monitoring.
+These recommendations are intended to complement existing state and local regulations concerning cleaning and sanitation, personal hygiene, social distancing, and health monitoring and are meant to be used in conjunction with the FDA Food Code requirements, and all guidance the CDC, FDA, and state and local health officials are requiring as the states begin to reopen their economies.

-We recognize that not everyone has access to accurate guidance, and that is where the Association can provide help.
+We recognize that not everyone has access to guidance, and that is where the Association can provide help.

-As restaurants continue to apply safety measures, each restaurant should, at a minimum:
+In addition to the recommendations above, each restaurant should, at a minimum:

-Make sure your person-in-charge has an upto-date ServSafe Food Manager certification.
-The FDA Food Code requires every facility to have a person in charge on site during open hours and also directs that the person in charge should have a food manager certification.

-- Provide ServSafe Food Handler training for your workers as well as COVID-19 training videos for Reopening Guidance, Delivery and Takeout.
+- Make sure your person-in-charge has an upto-date ServSafe Food Manager certification.
+The FDA requires every facility to have a person in charge on site during open hours and also directs that the person in charge should have a food manager certification. - Provide ServSafe Food Handler training for your workers as well as COVID-19 training videos for Reopening Guidance, Delivery and Takeout.
 They're your front line; educating them protects them, you and your guests. - Make technology your friend.
 Contactless payment systems, automated ordering systems, mobile ordering apps, website updates and simple texts can help you to communicate and conduct business with reduced need for close contact.
-Keep communicating with customers (your hours, menu items, reservations, etc.), and help promote your social distancing and safety efforts. - Some of the best advice comes from the government agencies including the FDA's.

-Best Practices for Re-Opening Retail Food.

-Establishments During the COVID-19.

-Pandemic (Food Safety Checklist), FDA/OSHA Employee Health and Food Safety.

-Checklist, and OSHA's Guidance on.
+Keep communicating with customers (your hours, menu items, reservations, etc.), and help promote your social distancing and safety efforts. - And some of the best advice comes from the government agencies including the FDA's Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic (Food Safety Checklist), FDA/OSHA Employee Health and Food Safety Checklist, and OSHA's Guidance on Preparing Workplaces for COVID-19.
+All are designed to provide information and tools to help you operate.